 - Your research proposal will assist the School selection committee to make a qualitative assessment amongst the many applications received for available places.
 It will also enable the School selection committee to ensure that appropriate expert supervision is available, as well as the resources necessary to facilitate your proposed research.
 The School selection committee recognises that it is common for research proposals to go through different stages of development, and your proposal is considered indicative, rather than binding, in all details

-- Ensure both research proposal and writing sample documents are labeled with your name, the School to which you are applying and the date
+- Ensure both research proposal and writing sample documents are labelled with your name, the School to which you are applying and the date

 To support your application you will need to nominate two referees who can comment on your academic ability and research potential.